 Update 3/24/20: Quarantine Edition

-It’s the middle of the Covid-19 virus quarantine and it’s time to get creative!
-Please use these scavenger hunts with your kids as an art class alternative.
-Take the time to read each and discuss the elements before setting the kids free with a camera or phone to capture each item on the list.
+It’s the middle of the Covid-19 quarantine and it’s time to get creative!
+Use these scavenger hunts with kids as an art class alternative.
+Take the time to read each and discuss the elements.
+Then, set the kids free with a camera or phone to capture each item on the list.
 Scroll to download a PDF version of each hunt.

 In a Perfect World….

-School is out, summer has started and the kids are self-motivated with engaging activities and constantly outside!
+School is out!
+Summer has started and the kids are self-motivated with engaging activities!
+They are constantly outside!

-Wait…that’s not what the kids are doing?
-They want to play Minecraft for 8 hours straight?
-Oh, right, they’re already bored and it’s only June.
+Wait…that’s not your reality?
+Kids want to play Minecraft for 8 hours?
+Right, they’re already bored and it’s only June.
 Perhaps they’re driving you nuts…it’s ok to admit it!

 What to Do About It